German industry starts to advocate Greek exit from euro zone

 "A Greek exit from the euro zone can no longer be taboo," said Matthias Wissmann, president of the powerful German automotive industry association VDA.

-"It could - if combined with a wise future strategy from the euro countries - even contribute to the stabilization of the euro zone ...
-The markets need dependability," said Wissmann, also vice-president of the German industry umbrella organization BDI.
+"It could - if combined with a wise future strategy from the euro countries - even contribute to the stabilisation of the euro zone ...
+The markets need dependability," said Wissmann, also vice-president of the German industry umbrella organisation BDI.

 The glimmer of a divergent view by a group that generally sticks close to government policy coincides with a growing sense that even Chancellor Angela Merkel may not be able to keep Greece in the euro zone, despite new proposals following Greece's default on a loan from the IMF on Tuesday.